10 Things to Do Before a Starting Career in Real Estate

 While you are getting your real estate license and interviewing agents and firms, you should keep track of your mileage and other expenses.
 Talk to your tax preparer about allowable expenses and begin to track them accordingly.

 Write a Business Plan.
 There are numerous books and resources on the Internet to help with this effort.
-Planning is very important and sticking to your plan will help you to stay on track to earning a profit.
+Planning is very important and sticking to your plan will help you to stay on track to earn a profit.
 Note: You will likely have to modify your first few plans as you get the hang of your expenses and client conversion ratios so don’t be too hard on yourself if you have to tweak your plan.

 7. Learn from the Best.

 There are plenty of books and Internet tools available from top agents that are meant to inspire and teach.
 My personal favorite is the Millionaire Real Estate Agent by Gary Keller (of Keller Williams).
-I read this book when I was first getting started and will still pick it up when I need a little kick start.
+I read this book when I was first getting started and will still pick it up when I need a little kickstart.

 8. Research the best Broker Firm for You.